-During the last week, heavy rainfall (75-150mm totals) was observed in west-central Guatemala, western Honduras, El Salvador, and localized parts of Panama.
-Conversely, areas receiving especially light rainfall, less than 10mm, include central Honduras, central Nicaragua, and northwestern Costa Rica.
-Moreover, northern Guatemala, the Gulf of Fonseca region, northeastern Nicaragua, Costa Rica, and much of Panama show the largest deficits during the 7 days (>50mm anomalies).
-The 30-day rainfall period shows that northern and southern Guatemala, northeastern El Salvador, southern Honduras, parts of Nicaragua, and many parts of Costa Rica and Panama received less than 50 percent of normal rainfall.
+During the last week, heavy rainfall (75-150mm totals) was observed in Southern Belize, Southern and west-central Guatemala, El Salvador, and localized parts of Panama.
+Conversely, areas receiving especially light rainfall, less than 10mm, include central and northern Guatemala, parts of Honduras, western/northeastern Nicaragua, and northwestern Costa Rica.
+Moreover, central Guatemala, the Gulf of Fonseca region, parts of Costa Rica, and much of Panama show the largest deficits during the 7 days (>50mm anomalies).
+The 30-day rainfall period shows that northern and southern Guatemala, eastern El Salvador, southern Honduras, parts of Nicaragua, and many parts of Costa Rica and Panama received less than 50 percent of normal rainfall.
 Moreover, in the 90-day seasonal period, the largest rainfall deficits are still observed in northern and southern Guatemala, El Salvador, the border between Nicaragua and Costa Rica, and Panama, where deficits are larger than 500 mm.
-Meanwhile, warmer than average temperatures (2-4 °C above the mean) were observed in eastern Guatemala, western/eastern Honduras, northeastern Nicaragua, and some areas of Costa Rica and Panama.
+Meanwhile, warmer than average temperatures (2-4 °C above the mean) were observed in southern/eastern Guatemala, western/eastern Honduras, eastern Nicaragua, and some areas of Costa Rica.

-During the next week, forecasts suggest the heaviest rainfall (values larger than 50 mm) will occur across southern Guatemala, El Salvador, eastern Nicaragua, western Costa Rica, and southern Panama.
-However, the forecast suggests below-average rainfall conditions in most of Central America with the largest anomalies in central Guatemala, Costa Rica and Panama (more than 50 mm below the mean).
-Furthermore, the maximum temperature anomalies forecast suggests hotter than average temperatures during next week in southern and northern Guatemala, El Salvador, southern Honduras, and Nicaragua.
+During the next week, forecasts suggest the heaviest rainfall (values larger than 75 mm) will occur across eastern Nicaragua, eastern Honduras, El Salvador, western Costa Rica, and southern Panama.
+However, the forecast suggests below-average rainfall conditions in most of Central America with the largest anomalies in central Guatemala, and Pacific-facing regions of Nicaragua, Costa Rica and Panama (more than 50 mm below the mean).
+Furthermore, the maximum temperature anomalies forecast suggests hotter than average temperatures during next week in southern and northern Guatemala, El Salvador, southern Honduras, and western Nicaragua.